openharmony/arkcompiler_cangjie_ark_interop/doc/User_Manual/source_en/cmd_tools/cjpm_manual.md

 ### "package-configuration"

 Single-package configuration options for each module.
 This option is a `map` structure, with the package name to be configured as the `key` and the single-package configuration information as the `value`.
-Currently configurable information includes output type and conditional options (`output-type`, `compile-option`), which can be configured as needed.
-For example, the output type of the `demo.aoo` package in the `demo` module will be specified as a dynamic library type, and the `-g` command will be passed to the `demo.aoo` package during compilation.
+Currently, configurable information includes output type and conditional options (`output-type`, `compile-option`), which can be configured as needed.
+As shown below, the output type of the `demo.aoo` package in the `demo` module will be specified as dynamic library type, and the `-g` command will be passed to the `demo.aoo` package during compilation.

 ```text
 [package.package-configuration."demo.aoo"]